-The RV reducer is a closed differential gear system composed of two-stage transmission mechanism, as shown in Fig. 1.
+The RV reducer is a closed differential gear system composed of a two-stage transmission mechanism, as shown in Fig. 1.
 The sun gear (driving gear) is connected to the input shaft.
-The planet gear meshed with the sun gear is fixedly connected with the crank shaft.
-Two cycloidal gears with the phase difference of 180° are installed on the crank shaft and engage with the pin gear fixed on the pin box.
-If the driving gear rotates counterclockwise at a certain speed, the planetary gear meshing with the sun gear rotates clockwise, and the crank shaft fixed to the planetary gear rotates clockwise.
-The rotation of the crank shaft drives the cycloidal gear to revolve clockwise, and at the same time, the cycloidal gear rotates counterclockwise under the action of the pin gear.
-The rotation of the cycloidal gear in turn causes the crank shaft to revolve counterclockwise around the input shaft.
+The planet gear meshed with the sun gear is fixedly connected with the crankshaft.
+Two cycloidal gears with the phase difference of 180° are installed on the crankshaft and engage with the pin gear fixed on the pin box.
+If the driving gear rotates counter-clockwise at a certain speed, the planetary gear meshing with the sun gear rotates clockwise, and the crankshaft fixed to the planetary gear rotates clockwise.
+The rotation of the crankshaft drives the cycloidal gear to revolve clockwise, and at the same time, the cycloidal gear rotates counter-clockwise under the action of the pin gear.
+The rotation of the cycloidal gear, in turn, causes the crankshaft to revolve counter-clockwise around the input shaft.
 The angular velocity of this revolution is the output angular velocity of the RV reducer, and its direction is the same as that of the input shaft.
-When the crank shaft rotates 360°, the cycloidal gear rotates by a pitch angle in the opposite direction.
-The rotation angular velocity of the cycloidal gear is equal to the revolution angular velocity of the crank shaft connected to the output mechanism, so the angular velocity of the cycloidal gear can be transmitted and output by the output mechanism at a speed ratio of 1:1.
+When the crankshaft rotates 360°, the cycloidal gear rotates by a pitch angle in the opposite direction.
+The rotation angular velocity of the cycloidal gear is equal to the revolution angular velocity of the crankshaft connected to the output mechanism, so the angular velocity of the cycloidal gear can be transmitted and output by the output mechanism at a speed ratio of 1:1.
 It can be seen that the transmission performance of the cycloidal-pin mechanism directly connected to the output shaft has an important effect on the motion accuracy of the RV reducer.

 Fig. 1.
-Transmission mechanism of RV reducer
+Transmission mechanism of RV reducer; a) cycloidal-pin gear; and b) transmission mechanism b)

-The simultaneous meshing of multiple teeth of the cycloidal-pin gear not only allows the load to be distributed to each tooth pair, which improves the carrying capacity, but also its error equalization effect greatly improves the transmission accuracy.
-However, the load distribution and actual contact conditions of the multi-tooth meshing are very complicated, and higher requirements are also placed on the machining errors and assembly processes [6].
-In practical applications, many factors, such as machining errors, assembly errors and modification errors, have great and complex effects on the meshing contact state of gear teeth.
+The simultaneous meshing of multiple teeth of the cycloidal-pin gear not only allows the load to be distributed to each tooth pair, which improves the carrying capacity, and its error equalization effect greatly improves the transmission accuracy.
+However, the load distribution and actual contact conditions of the multi-tooth meshing are quite complicated, and higher requirements are also placed on the machining errors and assembly processes [6].
+In practical applications, many factors, such as machining errors, assembly errors, and modification errors, have significant and complex effects on the meshing contact state of gear teeth.
 In fact, according to the meshing principle of the gear, the interactive influence of various error factors indirectly changes the profile shape of the meshing tooth pair, which in turn affects the meshing contact state and transmission accuracy.
-In this case, the characteristics of simultaneous multi-tooth engagement no longer exist.
-Under no-load conditions, the smaller or larger cycloid gear and the pin gear actually only have a pair of teeth to maintain contact.
+In this case, the characteristics of simultaneous multitooth engagement no longer exist.
+Under no-load conditions, the smaller or larger cycloid gear and the pin gear only have a pair of teeth to maintain contact.
 There are initial clearances of different sizes between the other gear teeth.
 In the loaded state, only when the deformation of the first contact tooth is greater than the initial clearance, the remaining teeth can come into contact one after another.
-Therefore, the modification errors, machining errors and thermal deformations have caused the change in the contact characteristics of cycloidal-pin gear, which inevitably produce transmission errors and lost motion.
+Therefore, the modification errors, machining errors, and thermal deformations have caused the change in the contact characteristics of cycloidal-pin gear, which inevitably produce transmission errors and lost motion.
 The change in the shape of the tooth profile leads to uneven load distribution, which will aggravate wear and reduce the accuracy retention of RV transmission.